-Not only is it one of the largest groups of vegetables, they are also some of the oldest cultivated crops on earth, with archaeological data tracing their origins back to 10,000 years ago in Mesoamerica.
-They were famously one of the Three Sisters crops that were cultivated by Native Americans, who eventually shared them with European settlers.
-These three vegetables were commonly grown together, and included corn (maize), beans, and squash.
-They provided the staple elements of the diet of that early American culture, and a number of other cultures throughout the region.
+Not only are squash varieties probably one of the largest groups of foods, but they are also some of the oldest cultivated crops on earth, with archaeological data tracing their origins back to 10,000 years ago in Mesoamerica.
+They were famously one of the Three Sister crops, cultivated by Native Americans, who eventually shared them with European settlers.
+These three vegetables were commonly grown together and may have mostly included corn (maize), beans, and squash.
+They possibly provided the staple elements of the diet of early American culture and some other cultures throughout the region.

 Health Benefits of Squash

-Eye Health: It may be hard to believe, but a single serving of squash can contain more than 400% of your daily requirement for vitamin A, due to the massive amounts of beta-carotene that are found in squash.
-Beta-carotene can actually be split by an enzyme to form vitamin-A, but the body will only convert as much as is necessary.
-In other words, eating squash will give you body all the vitamin A it needs, with plenty of beta-carotene to spare.
-Beta-carotene is an antioxidant compound that is essential for good eye health.
+It may be hard to believe, but a single serving of squash can contain more than 400% of your daily requirement for vitamin A, due to the rich content of beta-carotene found in it.
+Beta-carotene can be split by an enzyme to form vitamin A, but the body might only convert as much as is necessary.
+In other words, eating this vegetable might give your body all the vitamin A it needs, possibly with plenty of beta-carotene to spare.
+Beta-carotene is an antioxidant compound essential for good eye health.
 High levels of beta-carotene have been connected with reduced chances of macular degeneration, cataracts, glaucoma, and other vision issues.

 How To Cook & Use Squash?

 When it comes to culinary applications, squash can be extremely versatile and is commonly used as an element of salads when fresh.
 They can be cooked as baked vegetables with meat, flattened into patties, fried, or included as a base flavor for soups.
 Squash seeds are also edible and can be made into many forms or their oils can be extracted.
 The shoots and tendrils of the plant can also be eaten as greens in a salad.
 Some of our favorite squash recipes are: